Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Preliminaries

 Let $\pi$ be a set of primes.
 Given a natural number $n$, denote by $\pi(n)$ the set of its prime divisors.
 Then $\pi (|G|)$ is exactly $\pi(G)$ for any group $G$.
 A natural number $n$ with $\pi(n) \subseteq \pi$ is called a $\pi$-number, and a group $G$ with $\pi(G) \subseteq \pi$ is called a $\pi$-group.

 A {\it $n$-clique} (resp.\ a {\it $n$-coclique}) is a graph with $n$ vertices in which all the vertices are pairwise adjacent (resp. non-adjacent).

-If $G$ and $H$ are groups and $p$ is a prime, then we will denote by $S(G)$ the {\it solvable radical} of $G$ (i.\,e. the largest solvable normal subgroup of $G$), by $F(G)$ the {\it Fitting subgroup} of $G$ (i.\,e. the largest nilpotent normal subgroup of $G$), and by $\Soc(G)$ the {\it socle} of $G$ (i.\,e. the subgroup of $G$ generated by the set of all non-trivial minimal normal subgroups of $G$), by $G.H$ we denote any extension of $G$ by $H$, by $G:H$ (or $G \rtimes H$) we denote a split extension (or a semidirect product) of $G$ by $H$, by $O_p(G)$ the largest normal $p$-subgroup of $G$, and by $O(G)$ the largest normal subgroup of odd order of $G$.
+If $G$ and $H$ are groups and $p$ is a prime, then we will denote by $S(G)$ the {\it solvable radical} of $G$ (the largest solvable normal subgroup of $G$), by $F(G)$ the {\it Fitting subgroup} of $G$ (the largest nilpotent normal subgroup of $G$), by $\Phi(G)$ the {\it Frattini subgroup} of $G$ (the intersection of all maximal subgroups of $G$), and by $\Soc(G)$ the {\it socle} of $G$ (the subgroup of $G$ generated by the set of all non-trivial minimal normal subgroups of $G$).
+By $G.H$ we denote any extension of $G$ by $H$, by $G:H$ (or $G \rtimes H$) we denote a split extension (or semidirect product) of $G$ by $H$, by $O_p(G)$ the largest normal $p$-subgroup of $G$, by $O_{p'}$ the largest normal subgroup of $G$ whose order is not divisible by $p$, and by $O(G)$ the largest normal subgroup of odd order of $G$.
 Denote the number of connected components of $\Gamma(G)$ by $s(G)$, and the set of connected components of $\Gamma(G)$ by $\{\pi_i(G) \mid 1 \leq i \leq s(G) \}$; for a group $G$ of even order, we assume that $2 \in \pi_1(G)$.
-Denote by $t(G)$ the \emph{independence number} of $\Gamma(G)$ (the greatest number of verices of a coclique in $\Gamma(G)$), and by $t(r,G)$ the greatest cardinality of a coclique in $\Gamma(G)$ containing a prime $r$.
+Denote by $t(G)$ the \emph{independence number} of $\Gamma(G)$ (the greatest cardinality of a coclique in $\Gamma(G)$), and by $t(r,G)$ the greatest cardinality of a coclique in $\Gamma(G)$ containing a prime $r$.

-\begin{lemma}[{\rm Gruenberg--Kegel theorem, \cite[Theorem~A]{Williams}}] If~$G$ is a group with disconnected Gruenberg--Kegel graph, then one of the following statements holds{\rm:} \begin{itemize} \item[$(1)$] $G$ is a Frobenius group{\rm;} \item[$(2)$] $G$ is a $2$-Frobenius group{\rm;} \item[$(3)$] $G$ is an extension of a nilpotent $\pi_1(G)$-group by a group~$A$, where $S \unlhd A\le\Aut(S)$,~$S$ is a simple non-abelian group with $s(G)\le s(S)$, and $A/S$ is a $\pi_1(G)$-group. \end{itemize} \end{lemma}
+\begin{lemma}[{\rm Gruenberg--Kegel Theorem, \cite[Theorem~A]{Williams}}] If~$G$ is a group with disconnected Gruenberg--Kegel graph, then one of the following statements holds{\rm:} \begin{itemize} \item[$(1)$] $G$ is a Frobenius group{\rm;} \item[$(2)$] $G$ is a $2$-Frobenius group{\rm;} \item[$(3)$] $G$ is an extension of a nilpotent $\pi_1(G)$-group by a group~$A$, where $S \unlhd A\le\Aut(S)$,~$S$ is a simple non-abelian group with $s(G)\le s(S)$, and $A/S$ is a $\pi_1(G)$-group. \end{itemize} \end{lemma}

-Note that in the Gruenberg--Kegel graph of a nonabelian simple group, the number $2$ is non-adjacent to at least one odd number~\cite{VasilVdov_2005}.
-The following generalization of the Gruenberg--Kegel theorem was an important tool in investigations of recognizability of a group by spectrum.
+Note that in the Gruenberg--Kegel graph of a nonabelian simple group, the number $2$ is usually non-adjacent to at least one odd number~\cite{VasilVdov_2005}.
+The following generalization of the Gruenberg--Kegel Theorem was an important tool in investigations of recognizability of a group by spectrum.

 \begin{lemma}[{\rm \cite[Propositions~2 and~3]{Vasil_2005}}] Let $G$ be a non-solvable group such that $t(2,G) \ge 2$.
 Then the following conditions hold{\rm:} \begin{itemize} \item[$(1)$] there exists a simple non-abelian group $S$ such that $S \unlhd G/S(G) \le\Aut(S)${\rm;} \item[$(2)$] if $\rho \subseteq \pi(G)$ is a coclique in $\Gamma(G)$ with $|\rho|\ge 3$, then at most one of the primes from $\rho$ divides the product $|S(G)|\cdot|G/S(G):S|$.
 In particular, $t(S) \ge t(G)-1${\rm;} \item[$(3)$] one of the following conditions holds{\rm:} \begin{itemize} \item[$(a)$] every $p \in \pi(G)$ which is non-adjacent to $2$ in $\Gamma(G)$ doesn't divide the product $|S(G)|\cdot|G/S(G):S|$.
 In particular, $t(2, S) \ge t(2, G)${\rm;} \item[$(b)$] there exists $r \in \pi(S(G))$ which is non-adjacent to $2$ in $\Gamma(G)${\rm;} in this case $t(G) = 3$, $t(2, G) = 2$ and $S \cong A_7$ or $\PSL_2(q)$ for any odd $q$. \end{itemize} \end{itemize} \end{lemma}